iaomw/Tracer/README.md

 This is simply a repository for my **Ray Tracing** code.

 # Requirement
-RT_Metal requires `Metal 2 Tier 2` device, typically any AMD GPU woking on macOS. **`Not tested on M1.`**
+RT_Metal requires `MTLArgumentBuffersTier2` device, typically any AMD GPU woking on macOS. **`Not tested on M1.`**

 It may work on Catalina and Mojave.
-I am avoiding using new APIs added since macOS 11, many of them don't work on my device.
+For compatibility, I am avoiding using new APIs added since macOS 11.

 ![](Captures/capture_s.jpg)